Chart Color Schemes

 Helensvale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Helensvale's dwelling structure, as per the latest Census, consisted of 81.4% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Helensvale's dwelling structures, as per the latest Census, consisted of 81.4% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 80.5% houses and 19.4% other dwellings.
-Home ownership in Helensvale stood at 32.3%, with mortgaged dwellings at 48.0% and rented ones at 19.7%.
-The median monthly mortgage repayment was $2,098, higher than Non-Metro Qld's average of $2,000.
-Median weekly rent in Helensvale was $495, compared to Non-Metro Qld's $450.
-Nationally, Helensvale's mortgage repayments were significantly higher at $2,098 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Helensvale was at 32.3%, with mortgaged dwellings at 48.0% and rented ones at 19.7%.
+The median monthly mortgage repayment in the area was $2,098, while the median weekly rent was $495.
+Nationally, Helensvale's mortgage repayments were higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing